UPPMAX/HPC-python/docs/day2/IDEs.rst

    Learning outcomes:
       * How to use IDE on any system
+      * How to run code on IDE
-      * How to install packages in the environment
+      * How to install and manage extensions on remote VSCode server